Campaign encourages more doctors to specialise in sexual health amid rising STIs

 It comes amid rising STIs, with levels of gonorrhoea in England now at the highest level since records began in 1918 and new diagnoses of syphilis at levels not seen since 1948.

-A survey conducted by Bashh suggested that over two thirds (68%) of Gum doctors, who investigate, diagnose, and manage STIs and HIV, enjoy the variety of their work and 82% “most enjoy that Gum offers a good work-life balance”.
+A survey conducted by BASHH in November 2023 suggested that over two thirds (68%) of GUM doctors, who investigate, diagnose, and manage STIs and HIV, enjoy the variety of their work and 82% “most enjoy that GUM offers a good work-life balance”.

 “With rising STI rates and increasing demand for a range of services from sexual health care settings, we need a robust, highly skilled workforce in place.